-Type of water resource River Co-ordinates of applicable river portion (taken as the property boundaries) S34° 07' 56.12" E20° 02' 40.54" (Approximately 250 m from the dam wall towards the South-western boundary of the property) S34° 07' 42.81" E20° 03' 13.62" (Approximately 250 metres from the toe of the dam towards the North-eastern boundary of the property.)
+DESCRIPTOR NAME / DETAILS Water Management Area (WMA) Breede Overberg WMA and Riviersonderend sub- WMA Catchment Area Breede River Quaternary Catchment Н60К Current Present Ecological State (PES) C - Moderately modified Ecological importance and sensitivity (EIS) Moderate River Freshwater Ecosystems Priority Area (FEPA) or Biodiversity conservation value The site of the proposed activity is not within a FEPA Type of water resource River Co-ordinates of applicable river portion (taken as the property boundaries) S34° 07' 56.12" E20° 02' 40.54" (Approximately 250 m from the dam wall towards the South-western boundary of the property) S34° 07' 42.81" E20° 03' 13.62" (Approximately 250 metres from the toe of the dam towards the North-eastern boundary of the property.)
 Fresh Water Specialist Mrs. Natasha van Haar and Louise Zdanow from EnviroSwift

-5.3 OBJECTIVES OF MAINTENANCE ACTIVITIES
+6. OBJECTIVES OF MAINTENANCE ACTIVITIES/ TERMS OF REFERENCE

-The main objectives of this river maintenance plan is to guide the landowner to correctly implement the mitigation measures as recommended by the Freshwater and Botanical specialists, to protect the integrity of the wetland habitat and to minimise the impact of the proposed Dasberg dam on the receiving environment.
+The main objectives of this river maintenance and management plan (MMP) is to guide the landowner and other responsible parties to correctly implement mitigation measures to protect the integrity of the wetland habitat and to minimise the impact of the proposed Dasberg dam on the receiving environment.
+This MMP aims to set guidelines for the correct management procedures and methods, in such a manner that they may be flexible.
+This MMOP will facilitate the landowner